IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 #
 # Managing Applications and Virtual Machines

 The console's **Applications** dashboard allows for the centralized management and deployment of all applications— which are categorized as either *virtual machines* or *virtual applications* —within the VMware Shared environment.
-A virtualized application, or *vApp*, consists of one or more virtual machines (VMs) that communicate over the Shared plan's network, makes use of the Shared plan's resources, or invokes services that the Shared plan supports.
+A virtualized application, or *vApp*, consists of one or more virtual machines (VMs) that communicate over the Shared plan's network, making use of the Shared plan's resources, or invoking services that the Shared plan supports.
 A single vApp can consist of one, or multiple, VMs as part of its backbone.

 10. Let's try drafting a new virtualized application from scratch.
 Do so by clicking the **New vApp** button from the menu at the bottom of the page.